Nimrat1988/Elist-Ecommerce-WIP/README.md

 <img width="1995" height="1170" alt="Montly Trend" src="https://github.com/user-attachments/assets/7e6fced7-d8c2-4766-86a6-52c8d76e2a77" />

-- Revenue peaked at $1.3M in December 2020 — more than double the four-year monthly average of $586K shown by the orange reference line.
+- Revenue peaked at $1.3M in December 2020, more than double the four-year monthly average of $586K shown by the orange reference line.
-- Revenue remained above average through most of 2021 before declining consistently — every month in 2022 fell below the $586K benchmark.
+- Revenue remained above average through most of 2021 before declining consistently, every month in 2022 fell below the $586K benchmark.
-- The lowest monthly revenue was $178K in October 2022 — an 86% drop from the December 2020 peak.
+- The lowest monthly revenue was $178K in October 2022, an 86% drop from the December 2020 peak.
 - The pandemic created an outsized demand spike for consumer electronics that should be treated as an anomaly when projecting future baselines.